How to defrost a condensate pipe

 5. Repeat to avoid defeat

-It may take several attempts before your boiler resets, but if it doesn’t, you may need to call a Gas Safe registered engineer for further help.
+It may take several attempts before your boiler resets.
+If it doesn’t, and you are responsible for your own repairs, you should contact a Gas Safe registered engineer.

 How to prevent your condensate pipe from freezing